 GENIUS MUSIC | RULES

-- Application: Music Group Performance projects can be prepared and submitted by maximum three students.
+- Music Group Performance projects can be prepared and submitted by maximum of three students.
 Solo Performance and Singer projects can be prepared and submitted by only one student.

-- Application: The application requires an artist statement, the score, and the video of the performance.
+- The application requires an artist statement, the score, and the video of the performance.

-- Application: A well produced and well-rehearsed video of the performance (for all sub categories) must be uploaded to YouTube with the title: "GENIUS Olympiad 2017: TITLE".
+- A well-produced and well-rehearsed video of the performance (for all subcategories) must be uploaded to YouTube with the title: "GENIUS Olympiad 2017: TITLE".
 The YouTube link must be provided as part of the application within Media Link.

-- Application: Your file names must be in English characters.
+- Your file names must be in English characters.

-- At the Fair: The judging room will have technical capabilities to provide video and sound playback.
+- The judging room will have technical capabilities to provide video and sound playback.
 The judging room (campus auditorium) will be open to the public during the judging process.

-- At the Fair: We can provide only 110 V outlets.
+- We can provide only 110 V outlets.
 We do NOT provide 220 V.

-- At the Fair: You should come to the competition with pre-printed materials of your artist statement, scores, and a digital copy of your performance video.
+- You should come to the competition with pre-printed materials of your artist statement, scores, and a digital copy of your performance video.

-- At the Fair: Students are allowed to make 1-2 minutes of a statement regarding the connection of their piece with environment.
+- Students are allowed to take 1-2 minutes of a statement regarding the connection of their piece with the environment.

 GENIUS Music | Judging Criteria

 1. Foundations: Accuracy/execution of notes, rhythm, accuracy/polish of ensemble, quality of tonal sound/timbre, fidelity to provided score (tempo, articulation, dynamics, etc.)

 2. Artistic: Balance, phrasing, emotional commitment/efficacy

 3. Relevance: quality and clarity of the artist’s statement and its connection to the environment